Last updated: April 2026

 Here’s what we’re doing:

-- Free standard delivery stays.
-We haven’t added delivery surcharges.
-Free local delivery (2–3 working days) is still available across our full delivery area: all London postcodes, plus parts of Essex, Kent, Surrey, Hertfordshire, and Middlesex.
-Next-day express and Saturday delivery are still available too.
+We haven’t introduced delivery surcharges.
+Free local delivery (2–3 working days) is still available across our full coverage area: including all London postcodes and surrounding regions.

 Will Bottled Gas Prices Come Back Down?